slatham/quadtree/README.md

 # Quadtree
-A simple quadtree data structure for storing 2d objects - [Quadtree](https://en.wikipedia.org/wiki/Quadtree)
+A simple javascript implimentaion of a quadtree data structure for storing 2d objects - [Quadtree](https://en.wikipedia.org/wiki/Quadtree)

+For use in node projects or browser based projects.

 ## Usage